davidjbradshaw/homebridge-optoma/README.md

 npm publish --tag=beta
 ```

-Users can then install the  *beta* version by appending `@beta` to the install command, for example:
+Users can then install the  *beta* version by appending `@beta` to the install command, for Example:

 ```
-sudo npm install -g homebridge-example-plugin@beta
+sudo npm install -g homebridge-optoma-plugin@beta
 ```